Recycle Works – West

 - Glass - Brown, clear and mixed color glass are accepted.
 No sheet glass or window glass is accepted.

-- Motor Oil and Oil Filters - Items must be packaged in non-returnable, plastic containers no larger than 2 gallon capacity.
+- Motor Oil and Oil Filters - Motor oil must be packaged in a clean, non-hazardous, non-returnable, plastic container no larger than 2 gallon capacity.
+Motor oil in bleach, pesticide or other potentially hazardous containers will not be accepted.
 There is a limit of 25 quarts accepted per visit.
 Oil and transmission fluid may be mixed.
-Please read below for information on the Household Hazardous Waste program.
+However, if there are cleaning fluids or solvents in the oil, please call 636-949-1800 for information.

-- Plastic - All plastics except PVC and vinyl siding are accepted.
-Larger plastics, such as large plastic toys and play houses, are accepted if they are cut into smaller pieces.
-The facility does not accept individual plastic bags.
+- Plastic* - Most numbered plastic materials are accepted.
+However, the facility cannot accept plastic bags, plastic films, rubber, PVC or vinyl siding/fencing.
+Larger and harder items, such as large plastic toys and play houses, are accepted if they are cut into smaller pieces.
+If you have questions, please call 636-949-1800 for information.

-St. Charles County Ordinance 07-079 requires a per unit collection fee for potentially hazardous materials.
-The following items are accepted:
+St. Charles County requires a per unit collection fee for the following items:

 - CPU Only - $5